-The quasi-Newton formulation also allows us to further improve convergence of our solver.
-We propose using L-BFGS, which uses curvature information estimated from a certain number of previous iterates to improve the accuracy of our Hessian approximation A{our} .
+A{our} .
 Adding the L-BFGS Hessian updates introduces only a small computational overhead while accelerating the convergence of our method.
-However, this is not a silver bullet, because the performance of L-BFGS highly depends on the quality of the initial Hessian approximation.
+However, the performance of L-BFGS highly depends on the quality of the initial Hessian approximation.
 With previous quasi-Newton methods, we observed rather disappointing convergence properties (see Figure 7).
-However, the combination of our Hessian approximation A{our} with L-BFGS is quite effective and can be interpreted as a generalization of the recently proposed Chebyshev Semi-Iterative method for accelerating Projective Dynamics [Wang 2015].
+The combination of our Hessian approximation A{our} with L-BFGS is quite effective and can be interpreted as a generalization of the recently proposed Chebyshev Semi-Iterative method for accelerating Projective Dynamics [Wang 2015].

-The L-BFGS convergence boosting is compatible with our first contribution, i.e., fast simulation of complex non-linear materials.
-Specifically, we can simulate any materials satisfying the Valanis-Landel assumption [Valanis and Landel 1967] which includes many classical materials, such as St. Venant-Kirchhoff, Neo-Hookean, Mooney-Rivlin, and also the recently proposed spline-based materials [Xu et al. 2015] (none of which is supported by Projective Dynamics).
+The L-BFGS convergence boosting is compatible with our first contribution, that is, fast simulation of complex non-linear materials.
+Specifically, we can simulate any materials satisfying the Valanis-Landel assumption [Valanis and Landel 1967], which includes many classical materials, such as St. Venant-Kirchhoff, Neo-Hookean, Mooney-Rivlin, and also the recently proposed spline-based materials [Xu et al. 2015] (none of which is supported by Projective Dynamics).
 In summary, our final method achieves faster convergence than Projective Dynamics while being able to simulate a large variety of hyperelastic materials.